-Massachusetts law requires immunization and vaccination documentation to be on file in the counseling and health services office for students attending Salem State University.
-The Salem State University policy requires all new students to submit immunization records and be in full compliance with Massachusetts state laws 105 CMR 220.00 and 105 CMR 220.660 and the Salem State University immunization policy two weeks prior to the start of the semester.
-This policy applies to all new students entering in the summer, fall or spring.
+Massachusetts law requires immunization documentation to be on file in the counseling and health services office for students attending Salem State University.
+University policy and Massachusetts state law requires certain students to be in full compliance with Massachusetts state laws 105 CMR 220.00 and 105 CMR 220.660 and the Salem State University immunization policy, no later than two weeks prior to the start of the semester.
+Students who must be in compliance with immunization requirements include:

-- Residential students must submit their forms and be in full compliance with the immunization policy two weeks prior to moving into the residence halls.
+- Residential students entering summer, fall, or spring.
+Residential students are expected to be in compliance with the requirements PRIOR to moving into the residence halls.

 You MUST upload your immunization records to your health services portal